QifHE/Blender-Preset-for-Point-Cloud-Rendering/README.md

 ### PLY Conversion and Custom Coloring

 Modify the input and output pathes in  `convert_to_ply.py` file, then run the script.
-This script also provides an example function to write the color attribute into `.ply` files.
-The default `defind_color()` function randomly writes Red, Green, Blue, and Yellow into the `.ply` file.
-You can switch from the `Preset Color` node to `Color From Input Data` node in the `points` material's `Shading` nodetree to see the attribute color.
+It supports conversion from ` .npy, .pcd, .ply, h5, .txt, .xyz, .pts`.
+This script also provides an example function to write the color attribute into  `.ply `files.
+The default `defind_color()`function randomly writes Red, Green, Blue, and Yellow into the `.ply `file.
+You can switch from the `Preset Color `node to `Color From Input Data `node in the `points `material's `Shading` nodetree to see the attribute color.

 ![1680860543065](image/README/1680860543065.png)